RELIHR/Discord-Status-Rotator/README.md

 Create a `text.txt` file containing the states you want to set in Discord, one per line.

+Create an `emojis.txt` file if you want to add rotating emojis, including nitro emojis.

+Nitro format: `name:id`

+Format without nitro (only the emoji): 😀

 Execute the script with Python:

 ```bash